cosmos72/schemesh/doc/shell/syntax.md

 1. command with arguments: that's fundamental, `cmd_name --some-options some-arguments --other-options` executes the command, if found in `$PATH`

-   If `cmd_name` contains one or more slashes, as for example `path/to/some/cmd_name` it will be only searched in specified directory, without consulting `$PATH`
+   If `cmd_name` contains one or more slashes, as for example `path/to/some/cmd_name`, then it will be only searched in specified directory, without consulting `$PATH`

    The command, and also each argument, can contain zero or more single quotes `"..."` and single quotes `'...'`